SahamAK/phase-0-tracks/databases/my_library/readme.txt

 8. did you like the book?
 9. are you donating the book?
 10.The status of the book, if it is damaged?(( ??, I have to think about this one))
+10. Books you wish to read.
+This will have: book title, book author, reader.